Skip to main content

 Integration with Angular

-Creating a project
+Create a project

 ng new my-angular-kanban-app

-Head into your new app’s directory:
+Move into the new app directory:

 cd my-angular-kanban-app